oplatek/e2end/README.md

 Todo
 ----
+- make sure validation reward is logged to TB
+- use "autoencoding objective" as regularization/prove that the model is able to remember necessary pieces
 - speed- robust learning - batch normalization - http://stackoverflow.com/questions/33949786/how-could-i-use-batch-normalization-in-tensorflow
     - more useful http://www.r2rt.com/posts/implementations/2016-03-29-implementing-batch-normalization-tensorflow/
 - use ipython notebook for TF graph caching